 Mr. Schweiger, 65, is Chairman and Managing Principal of e-brilliance, LLC, a technology consulting firm.
 He also is President and Chief Executive Officer of the Tomorrow Group, LLC, a governance and management consulting firm.
-Prior to forming e-brilliance, LLC and the Tomorrow Group, LLC, he served at different times as the President and Chief Executive Officer, and e-brilliance, LLC and the Tomorrow Group, LLC, he served at different times as the President and Chief Executive Officer, and the Executive Vice President/Chief Operating Officer, of Meridian Mortgage Corporation.
+Prior to forming and Chief Executive Officer of the Tomorrow Group, LLC, a governance and management consulting firm.
+Prior to forming e-brilliance, LLC and the Tomorrow Group, LLC, he served at different times as the President and Chief Executive Officer, and the Executive Vice President/Chief Operating Officer, of Meridian Mortgage Corporation.
 He has been a director of Paragon Technologies, Inc., a manufacturer of material handling systems, since May 2001.
 He has been a director of Radian since 1992.